danbrakeley/frog/README.md

 Frog is a package for logging output.

 When connected to a terminal, Frog allows lines to be anchored to the bottom of the output.
-This allows progress bars and other UX that is only meant for human consumption, which are not included when logging to a file or pipe.
+This allows progress bars and other UX that is only meant for human consumption.
+When not connected to a terminal, by default these "transient" lines are skipped (can be overridden).

 Windows Users: Frog uses ANSI/VT-100 commands to change colors and move the cursor, and for this to display properly, you must be using Windows 10 build 1511 (circa 2016) or newer, or be using a third-party terminal application like ConEmu/Cmdr or mintty.
 There's no planned supoprt for the native command prompts of earlier versions of Windows.